hardikparwana/FORESEE/README.md

 ## State Prediction with Stochastic (Uncertain) Dynamics

 We propose a new method for numerical prediction of future states under generic stochastic dynamical systems, i.e, nonlinear dynamical systems with state-dependent disturbance.
 We use a sampling-based approach, namely Unscented Transform to do so.
 Previous approaches with UT only had state-independent uncertainty.
-Presence of state-dependent uncertainty requires to increase the number of samples, aka sigma points in UT, to grow with time.
+The presence of state-dependent uncertainty necessiates to increase the number of samples, aka sigma points in UT, to grow with time.
 This leads to an unscalable approach.
 Therefore we propose Expansion-Contraction layers where
 - Expansion Layer: maps each sigma point to multiple sigma points according to the disturbance level at that point.
-This leads to increase in total number of points.
+This leads to an increase in the total number of points.
 - Compression Layer: uses moment matching to find a smaller number of sigma points that have the same moments as the expanded points
+A sequence of Expansion-Compression layer is used for multi-step prediction.
+Our layers are completely differentiable and hence can be used for policy optimization.
+Finally, we also propose an online gradient descent scheme for policy optimization.

 ![uncertainty_propagation_tro](https://github.com/hardikparwana/FORESEE/assets/19849515/264e06ee-5edf-4393-b71e-35ad73617086)